JakeSteam/blog-programming/_drafts/2023-05-23-introducing-pixel-blacksmith-2.md

 ## Technology

 So, what technology is Purple Blacksmith going to use?
-Well, basically just a list of what Google currently recommended!
+Well, basically just a list of what Google currently recommends!

 * Language: Kotlin
 * Architecture: Modules, MVVM